cyberssolomon/Performing-Packet-Capture-and-Traffic-Analysis/README.md

 <h2>Description</h2>
-Project consists of using Wireshark;s analysis capabilities to review captured traffic at a packet level: running a capture session and generating common network traffic, using Wireshark to analyze the captured data.
+Project consists of using Wireshark's analysis capabilities to review captured traffic at a packet level: running a capture session and generating common network traffic, using Wireshark to analyze the captured data.
 <br />

 ### Section 1